Visual Impairment IconHigh Contrast

 Violet’s father was a very wealthy stockbroker, of the name of Green.
 He had recently become more wealthy still, through the death of an uncle, a banker, of the name Bubbell, who had left his whole fortune to his nephew, on condition that he added the name of Bubbell to his own, and became Mr. Green Bubbell.

 Mrs. Green, a vulgar parvenue, and her daughter, Almeria Ann––a stuck-up, fast young lady, or “Girl of the Period”––were much annoyed at this rather ludicrous and pun-able addition to their name; but they loved money too well to sacrifice it for a name, and give up substance for sound.
-Violet, who dearly loved her father, saw that he was pleased, and tried to be so too.1“Parvenue” is French for: “A person of obscure birth who has gained wealth or status.”
+Violet, who dearly loved her father, saw that he was pleased, and tried to be so too.1“Parvenue” is French for “an upstart,” here referring to someone whose birth and manners do not justify their social claims.

 Violet, as we have said, was a brunette, with the blackest hair, the bluest eyes, with jetty eyebrows and eyelashes, the sweetest face, and the prettiest little sylph-like form in the world.
 A clear carnation animated her soft brown skin, and the red of her lips was that of the berry of the mountain ash, while her teeth were unrivalled for their brilliancy and beauty.